percona/pmm-doc/docs/setting-up/server/ha.md

 The first phase improves PMM Client to survive broken connections and cache metrics configured for the `push` mode.
 This phase relies on external service to restore PMM Server or for manual interventions to bring PMM Server and/or its connectivity back to a healthy state.

+!!! note alert alert-primary ""
+    Currently, the first phase is that supported starting from PMM Server and PMM Client versions 2.33.0.

 The second phase would optionally separate PMM Server from its data sources that could run in highly available clusters (highly available [PostgreSQL cluster](https://docs.percona.com/postgresql/15/solutions/high-availability.html), VictoriaMetrics [HA](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#high-availability) or [cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#cluster-availability), [ClickHouse Replication](https://clickhouse.com/docs/en/manage/replication-and-sharding)).

 The third phase would add Cluster support to PMM Server so it could run in cluster mode with other PMM Servers and possibly load balance the load as well.